dbos-inc/dbos-demo-apps/bank/README.md

 ```

 ## Demo Walkthrough
-In the walkthrough, we will create some accounts deposit some funds, and transfer money between banks.
+In the walkthrough, we will create some accounts, deposit some funds, and transfer money between banks.
 It may help to think of the users of DBOS Bank as tellers and managers, not as end-customers visiting their personal account pages.

 Once you finish all previous steps, navigate to http://localhost:8089/.
 You will be presented with a welcome page.
-Press the `Login` button and the webpage should redirect to a login page from the OAuth provider.
+Press the `Login` button and the webpage should redirect to a login page from the OAuth single-sign-on provider.

 If you are using the mock OAuth built into the DBOS Bank server, you can use the following usernames and passwords to log in:
 ```